-Construction to rebuild Pier 62 begins as soon as December 4, 2017.
+Construction to rebuild Pier 62 begins in early December.
 The rebuilt public park will be one of the first elements of the new waterfront open to the public.

 For more information about what to expect during construction, visit our construction page.

 Join our Pier 62 email list to receive regular updates about Pier 62 construction.

 About the project